-To be considered residents, students must have lived in Illinois for a period of at least six consecutive months immediately preceding the beginning of any trimester for which they register at the university and must continue to maintain bona fide residence in the state.
+To be considered residents, students must have lived in Illinois for a period of at least six consecutive months immediately preceding the beginning of any trimester for which they register at the university and must continue to maintain bona fide residence in the state while enrolled at GSU.

-To establish resident status, a person who is not a citizen of the United States of America generally must have a permanent resident status with the United States Immigration and Naturalization Service and must also meet and comply with all other applicable requirements of these regulations.
+To establish resident status, a person who is not a citizen of the United States of America generally must have a permanent resident status with the United States Citizenship and Immigration Services (CIS) and must also meet and comply with all other applicable requirements of CIS regulations.